 A sense of SAFETY needs to be created for dilating to be effective.
 At the beginning of my journey, I found myself learning how to do this all by myself through trial and error.

-I share one particular tip on how to make dilating a pleasant experience here, and when I work with women, I provide complete step by step guidance on the entire process.
+I share one particular tip on how to make dilating a pleasant experience here, and when I work with individuals, I provide complete step by step guidance on the entire process.

 All of this, I ended up learning myself, thankfully because I didn’t give up on it.

-Now that I help women in their journey to being pain free and intimate, (both with the emotional and physical healing that’s necessary), I also share my thoughts on the dilators and other tools out there to help in that.
+Now that I help vulva owners in their journey to being pain free and intimate, (both with the emotional and physical healing that’s necessary), I also share my thoughts on the dilators and other tools out there to help in that.

 One of the dilator sets on the market is by BioMoi and it looks like this!

 I tried this set myself and this is what I have to report:

 Number of Dilators

 This set is made up of 6 dilators.

 That’s 6 different sizes and 8 dilators is the most you’ll find on the market, from all sets that I’ve tried.